-Prerequisite: ART 9A with a grade of C or better, or P
+Prerequisite: ART 9A with a grade of C or better, or P Lecture: 1.5-3 hours

 An extension of ART 9A emphasizing various media and compositional problems.
 May be repeated three times.

 ART 10 PORTRAIT DRAWING

 Course emphasis is on the anatomical approach to portrait drawing and the development of personal artistic expression of a three-dimensional form on a two-dimensional surface using a variety of drawing media.
 May be repeated two times.